-We recommend that the City implement review procedures to ensure TDA 3 expenditures are recorded accurately, reviewed for compliance with TDA 3 eligible uses, and spent in their entirety.
+We recommend that the City requests RSRPD to provide invoices and supporting documentation for TDA 3 expenditures with adequate information, that include names of pedestrian and bicycle paths maintained, and support for the RSRPD employee time charged.
+Additionally, the City should implement review procedures to ensure RSRPD expenditures reviewed for compliance with TDA 3 eligible uses and spent in their entirety.